ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 4. You do not have to create non-functioning container wrappers to subdivide your components and inject only the subset of the store you need

-One huge advantage of traditional IOC in OO programming is that a component can request a *type* of thing.
+Another advantage of traditional IOC in OO programming is that a component can request a *type* of thing.
 If you build a modal window called `NewUserModal` that displays inputs for first name, last name, and email you could simply declare that the `NewUserModal` needs a `UserModel`.
 If you extend `UserModel` with the `SuperUserModel` and then add an instance of `SuperUserModel` to your builder then the builder will inject that into your `UserModal` and the user modal will not